Ontology Object Properties are Data Model Associative Entities – not Relationships

 Historically, the first transformations were one-directional, ontology staging, and Knowledge Graphs from relational sources.
 For this purpose, it is sufficient to transform data model relationships or foreign keys into object properties.

-In recent years, Ontology Web Language (OWL) has become the notation of choice for conceptual business models, or “domain ontologies.”
+In recent years, the Ontology Web Language (OWL) has become the notation of choice for conceptual business models, also known as “domain ontologies.”
 The Financial Industry Business Ontology (FIBO) is a well-known example.

 The assumption that we can derive the data model relationships from the object properties is false.
 The conventional mapping is not bi-directional.

-The derived Financial Industry Business Data Model (FIB-DM) has Associative Entities rather than relationships derived from FIBO object properties.
+The derived Financial Industry Business Data Model (FIB-DM) features associative entities rather than relationships derived from FIBO object properties.

 Premise and approach